karip/toisto-aiff-test-suite/README.md

  - `aiff` - contains AIFF test files
  - `compressed` - contains AIFF-C test files with compressed sample data
  - `exported` - contains test files exported from various apps

-The `invalid` folder contains invalid AIFF files, which are not part of the tests.
-They can be used to check how AIFF readers react to invalid files.
+ - `invalid` - contains invalid AIFF and AIFF-C files

-The readers may or may not read them, but hopefully they won't crash.
+The `invalid` folder contains invalid files.
+The readers may or may not read them, but hopefully they won't crash reading them.
+The unspecified files contain non-ASCII characters in textual fields, which are not allowed by the spec.
-Run toisto-runner.py with `invalid` as the input folder:

-    python3 toisto-runner.py tools/audiotoolbox-tester -i invalid
+However, macOS Audio Toolbox API seems to read them as ISO 8859-1 or UTF-8.

 ## Expected results (json files)